 If a patient in a value-based arrangement shows up at an area emergency room or hospital admitting facility, the care management team gets an automatic alert, enabling VNSNY team members to reach out with alternative health services options that may prevent a hospital admission.

 Besides taking all possible steps to prevent hospital admissions during the value-based care period, VNSNY’s care management team also educates patients and connects them with resources to help keep them healthy once VNSNY is no longer supervising their care.
-“For example, we teach our patients and their family caregivers how to identify potential crises early on, so they can manage the problem with their doctor rather than go to the emergency room,” says Joan Cassano, Vice President, Clinical Operations Improvement and Care Coordination.
+“For example, we teach our patients and their family caregivers how to identify potential crises early on, so they can manage the problem with their doctor rather than go to the emergency room,” says Joan Cassano, Vice President, Population Health/Care Management.
 “We take our job very seriously—and that includes giving our clients the tools to stay out of the hospital once we are no longer caring for them directly in their home.”